 Ecwid itself and your store in particular doesn’t deal with your customers’ credit card information.
 Ecwid doesn’t collect, store or process such data in any way.

-Instead of that Ecwid supports a number of popular payment gateways.
-All of them can be divided into two main groups based on the way they interact with Ecwid.
+Instead, Ecwid supports a number of popular payment gateways that process your customers payment information.
+All of these payment processors can be divided into two groups based on the way they interact with Ecwid.

-When a customer goes through checkout, Ecwid sends the order information to the payment processor and then redirects the customer securely to the payment gateway’s website page — this is, where they specify their credit card information.
-When the payment is done, the payment processor sends a reply (callback) containing payment status information to Ecwid.
+When a customer places an order, Ecwid sends the order information to the payment processor and then redirects the customer securely to the payment gateway’s website page where they enter their credit card information.
+When the payment is done, the payment processor sends a reply (callback) containing the payment status to Ecwid.

-Some payment processors (e.g. Stripe, Square, etc.) are integrated with Ecwid quite differently.
+Some payment processors (Stripe, Square, etc.) are integrated with Ecwid quite differently.

-After adding shipping information to their order, customers are not redirected to the payment processor page, but instead they see the payment form right on the checkout page of the store.
+When these payment processors are used in a store, customers are not redirected to the payment processor page.
+They see the payment form right on the checkout page of the store.

-In this case Ecwid is working within a customer’s browser (i.e. payment information is not stored on the server where the site resides).
-It means that when a customer inputs their credit card information, the data is not transferred to the server where your website is stored.
-Ecwid connects straight to the payment gateway via a highly secure channel and sends a request with the data for the order.
+In this case Ecwid works within a customer’s browser.
+Meaning when a customer enters their credit card information, the data is not transferred to the server where your website or store is located.
+Ecwid connects directly to the payment gateway via a highly secure channel and sends a request with the order information.
 This information is not transferred to Ecwid servers, and is not stored or collected by us.
-The payment gateway performs all the necessary operations with this data and returns a callback to Ecwid.
+The payment gateway performs all the necessary operations with this data and returns a callback with the payment status to Ecwid.

-This solution was verified and approved by a Qualified Security Assessor (QSA) company.
+This solution was verified and approved by Qualified Security Assessor (QSA).